 - Using a spoon or spatula (not the paddle of your stand mixer), very gently stir in the blueberries so they don't break too much.

-- Using a standard round ice cream scoop, divide mixture evenly among muffin liners.
+- Using a standard round ice cream scoop, divide the batter evenly among muffin liners.
 Top each with a few reserved blueberries (optional).
 Then, top with orange pecan crumble.

-- Bake on middle rack for 18 to 20 minutes or until a toothpick inserted in the centre of the muffins comes out clean.
+- Bake on middle rack for 18 to 20 minutes or until a wooden toothpick or cake tester inserted in the centre of the muffins comes out clean.

 - Let muffins cool in the pan for about 10 minutes before removing and allowing to further cool on a cooling rack.
 Enjoy!